syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/datepicker/style-appearance.md

 ## Customizing the DatePicker icon element

-Use the following CSS to customize the DatePicker icon element
+Use the following CSS to customize the DatePicker icon element.

 ```css
 /* To specify background color and font size */